krylab/fastapi-angular-boilerplate/README.md

 docker compose -f docker-compose.yml -f docker-compose.test.yml run --build --rm api
 ```

+**Note:** Tests run without Angular frontend for faster execution and focus on backend functionality.

 For running tests on your local machine:

 Make sure you have the required services running (see [Environment Setup](#environment-setup) section above), then run: